See full directory here.

-Sodexo: Food Allergy training is required for all management, culinary, and front line staff.
-Over 1,000 Sodexo managers, chefs, cooks, and front line employees are also AllerTrain– certified.
-Sodexo has a number of managers and dietitians who are AllerTrain Master Trainers, and offer AllertTrain training to Resident Advisers (RAs) on our campuses, in addition to food allergies being a part of RA training on the general dining program and resources.
+Sodexo: Food allergy training is required for all management, culinary, and frontline staff.
+Over 1,000 Sodexo managers, chefs, cooks and frontline employees are also AllerTrain-certified.
+Sodexo has a number of managers and dietitians who are AllerTrain Master Trainers, who offer AllertTrain training to Resident Advisers (RAs) on our campuses, in addition to food allergies being a part of RA training on the general dining program and resources.

 Compass: Training is a crucial part of our food allergen management approach across Compass Group.
-We have extensive training for our managers, chefs, hourly associates and other staff.
-These training programs are in addition to our comprehensive food safety training and focused exclusively on food allergies, celiac disease and other special dietary needs and how to safely manage these in a food service environment.
+That is why we are piloting FARECheck, FARE’s audit program aimed to review training and related materials for internal food handling and preparation processes specific to food service.
+This training program is in addition to our comprehensive food safety training and focused exclusively on food allergens and anaphylaxis, including any and all procedures for addressing customer food allergies..

-Aramark: Yes, we have mandatory web training focused on food allergies for all new employees going through onboarding as well as quarterly, onsite trainings with all employees and managers.
-Those accounts that run a station focused on reducing allergens, receive more in-depth, monthly trainings.
+Aramark: Yes, we have mandatory training focused on food allergies for all employees going through onboarding, as well as quarterly, onsite training with all employees and managers.
+Accounts who run a station focused on accommodating those with food allergies, intolerances or preferences receive more in-depth, monthly training.

 Is there a company app that includes ingredient information for all menu items served?

-Sodexo: Sodexo’s state of the art test kitchen does recipe development with chefs and dietitians in partnership; resulting in recipes that are delicious and have accurate allergens and nutritionals.
-This information is available to our students in multiple formats: from the campus’ online menu to the “nutrition calculator,” point of service signage, and the “Bite” app.
+Sodexo: Sodexo’s state-of-the-art test kitchen does recipe development in partnership with college chefs and dietitians.
+This results in recipes that are delicious and have accurate allergens and nutritionals.
+This information is available to students in multiple formats: from the campus’ online menu to the “nutrition calculator,” point of service signage, and the Sodexo “Bite” app.